iamkanishka/Angular-Featuers-Exploration-Part1/README.md

 27. Using HostBinding Decorator to Bind the Properties for the Directive element in Angular
 28. Sending input Data to the Directive as input properties in the Angular
 29. Understand the Concept of the Structural Directives in the Angular
+30. Create Custon Structural Directive in teh Angular using Template and ViewContainerRef